madcapcc/website/content/accueil/index.en.md

 {{% row  %}} <!-- ligne sans grille en fond -->
 {{% column %}}
-## <div style="text-align: left"> Our application </div>
+## <div style="text-align: left"> Our app </div>

-<div style="text-align: justify"> Recognizing that we rarely embark on multi-day adventures with our 16-inch laptops mounted on the handlebars, we have developed a mobile application just for you and your beautiful bike.
-For those at home, they can enjoy the web application on a large screen.
+<div style="text-align: justify"> Recognizing that we rarely embark on multi-day adventures with a 16-inch laptop mounted on the handlebars, we have developed a mobile app just for you and your beautiful bike.
+For those at home, they can enjoy the web app on a large screen.
-The application is free and accessible to everyone. </div>
+Both the mobile and web app are free and accessible to everyone. </div>
 &nbsp;

 <a href="https://apps.apple.com/fr/app/madcap-cc/id6478298631" target="_blank"> Download the iOS app </a>